$app/navigation

 Allows you to navigate programmatically to a given route, with options such as keeping the current element focused.

-Returns a Promise that resolves when SvelteKit navigates (or fails to navigate, in which case the promise rejects) to the specified url
+Returns a Promise that resolves when SvelteKit navigates (or fails to navigate, in which case the promise rejects) to the specified url.

-For external URLs, use window.location = url
+For external URLs, use window.location = url instead of calling goto(url).

 goto,

-functions belonging to the currently active page to re-run if they depend on the url
+function invalidate(resource: string | URL | ((url: URL) => boolean)): Promise<void>Causes any load functions belonging to the currently active page to re-run if they depend on the url in question, via fetch or depends.
+Returns a Promise that resolves when the page is subsequently updated.

-, it must resolve to the same URL that was passed to fetch
+If the argument is given as a string or URL, it must resolve to the same URL that was passed to fetch or depends (including query parameters).

-To create a custom identifier, use a string beginning with [a-z]+:
+To create a custom identifier, use a string beginning with [a-z]+: (e.g. custom:state) — this is a valid URL.

 This can be useful if you want to invalidate based on a pattern instead of a exact match.